ryanpeach/OrbitingSandRust/README.md

 The grid is drawn onto a texture which is projected onto a mesh which is generated proceedurally.

-Every frame a random sample of pixels are updated.

 ![Falling Sand](assets/progress/sand.png)

 # Orbits